comp7305-group-1/group-project/hadoop/install-jdk.md

 4.3.2.2 slaveX
 ```
 - Note: The IPs are just example IPs.
-- Note: `slaveX` is a placeholder for the hostname of a slave.
+- Note: `slaveX` is a just placeholder for the hostname of a slave.
 - Note: Add an entry for each slave.

 ## Update Packages